Skip to main content

 0/3 exercises

 Your LangChain chatbot answers questions perfectly — until the user says "wait, go back to what you said earlier."
-The bot has no idea what it said earlier.
+The bot draws a blank.
 Every chain invocation starts from scratch, and without explicit memory management, even the most sophisticated prompt template produces a bot with amnesia.

-By the end of this tutorial, you'll know three distinct memory strategies — buffer, window, and summary — and exactly when each one is the right choice.
-You'll also learn the modern RunnableWithMessageHistory pattern that replaced the legacy ConversationChain.
+This tutorial covers three distinct memory strategies — buffer, window, and summary — and exactly when each one fits.
+You will also learn the modern RunnableWithMessageHistory pattern that replaced the deprecated ConversationChain.

 Why LLMs Forget — and How LangChain Memory Fixes It